jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 - To ensure connection reuse for short-lived/infrequently invoked functions,
 - we recommend that you use TCP keep-alive for connections that were created during your function initialization, to avoid creating new connections for subsequent invokes.

+### Asynchronous processing
-- Lambda – Asynchronous Invocation: S3, SNS, CloudWatch Events
+> Lambda – Asynchronous Invocation: S3, SNS, CloudWatch Events
+> Configure a dead letter queue (DLQ) on AWS Lambda to give you more control over message handling for all asynchronous invocations, including those delivered via AWS events (S3, SNS, IoT, etc).
+> To invoke a function asynchronously, set the invocation type parameter to Event.
+> Lambda allows configuration of destinations for asynchronous invocation.

 ### Lambda Event Source Mapping: